Career / Career Progression

 Published on December 5, 2018

-Working in business intelligence requires a particular mix of IT wizardry, strong business acumen, and people skills.
-Luckily, if you work in IT and are looking to make a career switch to BI, then you're more than halfway there.
+Business intelligence requires a mix of IT wizardry, strong business acumen, and people skills.
+Luckily, if you work in IT and want to make a career switch to BI, you're more than halfway there.

-Switching from IT to BI makes sense for many people who want a fast track into management.
-Right now, BI is a relatively easy career field to enter.
+Switching from IT to BI makes sense for many people who want to get fast track in management.
+Right now, business intelligence is a relatively easy career field to enter.

 The demand for BI professionals is massive.
 The U.S. Bureau of Labor Statistics projects a 14 percent growth in demand for BI analysts through 2024.
-The recent expansion in this profession has grown with the amount of data collected by businesses.
+The recent expansion in this profession has grown with the data businesses collect.

 Organizations want to push the envelope by applying data to improve outcomes in their various enterprises.
-In highly competitive industries, there is always a need to stay one step ahead of the competition.
+In highly competitive industries, staying one step ahead of the competition is always necessary.
 Business intelligence is emerging as the key to solving the "smarter, faster, cheaper" equation.

-To make the transition from IT to BI, you'll want to learn data analysis tools while sharpening your business knowledge.
+To transition from IT to BI, you'll want to learn data analysis tools while sharpening your business knowledge.

 What is Business Intelligence Analytics?